ledsouza/trato-tech/README.md

 * **Product Browsing:** Users can easily browse through products categorized by Electronics, Automotive, Games, Stationery, and Sound & Vision.
 * **Shopping Cart:** Users can add products to their cart, update quantities, and remove items.
 * **Checkout Process:** A streamlined checkout process allows users to review their order and proceed to payment.
+* **Product Management:** Administrators can add new products, edit existing ones, and delete items from the inventory.

 ## Getting Started: